-The second stage of this project will seek to validate the refined PROM instrument with a disseminated sample of Emergency Department patients.
-We will recruit 150 older patients to complete the PROM-OPAC instrument during their attendance at Emergency Departments outside of Leicester.
-These are anticipated to be at Nottingham University Hospitals NHS Trust and Kettering General Hospital NHS Foundation Trust.
-People attending these hospitals will experience a range of models of care, as Nottingham is a very large Major Trauma Centre while Kettering is a small District General Hospital.
-Again, we will include older people with frailty (Section 6) who have emergency care needs.
+The second stage of this project will seek to validate the refined PROM instrument with a disseminated sample of Emergency Department and Acute Medicine Unit patients.
+We will recruit 150 older patients to complete the PROM-OPAC instrument during their attendance at separate hospitals: Royal Berkshire NHS Foundation Trust, Wrightington, Wigan and Leigh Teaching Hospitals NHS Foundation Trust, Kettering General Hospital NHS Foundation Trust, and The Princess Alexandra Hospital NHS Trust.
+People attending these hospitals will experience a range of models of care.
+Again, we will include older people with frailty (Section 6) who have acute and emergency care needs.
 We will again invite participants to complete the instrument during natural waiting periods of their care episode.
 This is again anticipated to take 10-30 minutes.

-Eligible patients will be identified from ED 'dashboard' software by the clinical care team.
+Eligible patients will be identified from departmental 'dashboard' software by the clinical care team.
 Trained research nurses or assistants at the hosting sites will approach and seek consent from potential participants in the same manner as during Stage 1.
 A site file will be maintained at each hosting hospital, in which the details of recruited patients (enrolment log) will be stored for local audit purposes.
-During Stage 2, individuals' total time in ED and decision-to-admit time where applicable will be recorded.

 Administration of the PROM-OPAC instrument will be in the same manner as Stage 1; as an electronic questionnaire with a large font paper 'back-up'.
-In this stage we will also ask patients to complete additional research instruments as able, including the widely-utilised EQ-5D-5L(37), which is a measure of people's baseline function and requires little time to complete, the McGill Quality of Life questionnaire, and the Palliative care Outcome Scale.
-These are quality of life measurement tools used widely in research and which are optimised for older people.
-Collection of these additional instruments will provide person-centred data to compare and validate the preliminary PROM-OPAC against.
-We will again seek participant feedback regarding use and experience of the instrument and analyse this qualitatively.
+In this stage we will also ask patients to complete an additional research instrument, the single item Self-Rated Health.
+Responses to this measure have been shown to correlate with objective outcomes including mortality.(36) Collection will provide a validation measure with which to assess the preliminary PROM-OPAC.
+We will again seek participant feedback regarding use and experience of the instrument.
 Paper-based completions will be collected by assistants at each hosting site and forwarded to the researchers.
 Electronic completions will be forwarded automatically.